EuroMillions and Millionaire Raffle Interactive Game Procedures

-To play, you should fill in the EuroMillions play slip by following the instructions on the Website.
-Please note that your Selection will always be entered into the next available Tuesday or Friday Draw(s), depending on the days you have chosen.
+To play, you should fill in the EuroMillions play slip by following the instructions on the Site.
+Your Selection will always be entered into the next available Tuesday or Friday Draw(s), depending on the days you have chosen.
 A 'week' when mentioned in the 'number of weeks' boxes starts on the first Draw day that your Selection is entered into and ends immediately before (and excluding) the Draws on the same day of the following calendar week.

-If your Selection, with the corresponding Millionaire Raffle Selection, is not shown in the "My Account" section of the Website then your Selection will not have been entered into any Draws.
+If your Selection, with the corresponding Millionaire Raffle Selection, is not shown in your "My Account" section of the Site then your Selection will not have been entered into any Draws.

-Please note that you cannot cancel an Entry bought on the Website after you have accepted your Selection shown on the 'Confirm Play Slip' screen of the Website, or cancel an Entry once you have submitted a Text Request.
+You cannot cancel an Entry bought on the Site after you have accepted your Selection shown on the 'Confirm Play Slip' screen of the Site.
 If your Entry includes two or more Lucky Dip Selections that contain the same seven numbers, you should telephone the Interactive Contact Centre within 120 minutes of buying the relevant Entry(ies), or before the close of sales for that Draw, whichever is the earlier.
 Camelot may then, at its discretion and following investigation, credit your National Lottery account with a token for an amount equal to the cost of the duplicate Entry(ies).

 EuroMillions is a separate game in each participating country, but prizes are pooled and shared between all winning players using the results of a shared EuroMillions Draw.
 This is explained in more detail below.